TrellixVulnTeam/dihard3_7JLE/_pages/submission.md

   upload the archive containing your system output.
 To do this, locate your submission on the **Submissions** page.
 As the entries on this page are displayed in ascending order of submission date, it will be at the very bottom.
-Fidn your submission and:
+Find your submission and:
   * Click **Upload**.
   * Select the output you want to upload.
   * Click **Submit**.